agussomacal/PerplexityLab/README.md

 * Experiments whose output is a file saved in memory.
 * Database made of numerical keys mapped to list of stored variables (instead of te variables themselves being the keys and values).
 * Layers not to be saved (computed every time).
+* Each Layer saved in different files.
+* Forget selected experiments.
 * Variables that are actualized after another computation should replace the old ones?
 * Lab and DataManager should be together?
 * Input Variables not stringables.